What Is Long Service Leave? (NSW) (2021 Update)

-Long service leave entitlements vary depending on which Australian state you work in.
-Read this guide to find out how it works in New South Wales.
+Long service leave entitlements vary depending on which state you work in.
+Learn more about entitlements to long service leave (NSW) here.

-If you’ve been working for your employer for a long time, you may be entitled to long service leave.
+If you’ve been working for your employer for 10 years you may be eligible for long service leave entitlements.
 However, the requirements vary from State to State.

 In this article, we’ll discuss what long service leave is and how it works in the State of New South Wales.

 When you work for an employer for a long period of time, it makes sense that you should be rewarded with additional leave entitlements.
 This entitlement is called long service leave.
 Long service leave is separate from annual leave, in that it only accrues after a number of years and tends to be longer than annual leave entitlements.

 Long service leave is also paid leave, meaning that for the time you take off, you’ll still receive your wage or salary.
 However, you cannot simply remunerated for long service leave if you choose not to take it.
 This means that you can only receive your leave entitlements by going ‘on leave’.
 The exception to this is if you have outstanding long service leave entitlements when your employment is terminated.
 In this case, your employer would have to pay you out for it.